nickoala/telepot/README.md

 <a id="async"></a>
 ## Asynchronous Introduction

-*Since 2.0*, I introduced an async version of the `Bot` that makes use of the `asyncio` module of Python 3.4.
+*Since 2.0*, I introduced an async version of `Bot` that makes use of the `asyncio` module of Python 3.4.
 It does not work on earlier versions of Python.

 Raspbian does not come with Python 3.4.
 You have to compile it yourself.